-Video Training Resource: “How to Get Published: A Step-by-Step Guide to Submitting Your Writing” by Rachel Mindell
+Tip: Take a free video class, “How to Get Published: A Step-by-Step Guide to Submitting Your Writing” by Rachel Mindell.

 Rachel Mindell is a poet here in Tucson, Arizona and also a Senior Editor at Submittable (a widely-used online submission tool I’ll discuss below.)
 I attended her in-person “Fail Better: Creative Submitting” class in 2018 at the University of Arizona Poetry Center and found it helpful, encouraging, and downright fun.
 She followed up this class with a tremendously useful training video on Skillshare (access to the free training at the above link requires a free registration.)
 She covers a great deal of material in the hour-long training video, including choosing the right pieces to submit, choosing the right publications to submit to, writing cover letters and bios, actually submitting, tracking submissions, and dealing with acceptances, or, more likely, rejections.
 My own submission process has been greatly informed by Rachel’s class and training video.

 I’m going to cover submitting unsolicited poetry and short prose (fiction or creative nonfiction) to literary and genre markets, anthologies, and contests, because that’s what I generally submit.
 These are opportunities like the New Yorker, Beloit Poetry Journal, Rattle, Star*Line, Nightmare Magazine, The Molotov Cocktail’s quarterly flash fiction and annual poetry contests, and thousands of others.